Brian Samuel Epstein was a British music entrepreneur who managed the Beatles from 1962 until his death in 1967.

 Brian Epstein was discovered after his butler who, having been unable to rouse Epstein via his locked bedroom door, called Epstein's PA, Joanne Petersen.

-Brian Epstein attended and failing to rouse Epstein called his doctor who, along with the butler, broke down the door and found Epstein in his bed, appearing to be asleep, a book opened near his hand and some digestive biscuits on the nightstand.
+Brian Epstein arrived, failed to rouse him, and called his doctor who, with the butler, broke down the door and found Epstein in his bed, appearing to be asleep, an open book near his hand and some digestive biscuits on the nightstand.

 Brian Epstein was found on a single bed, dressed in pyjamas, with various correspondence spread over a second single bed.